 - Creative Homeschooling for Gifted Children: A Resource Guide, Lisa Rivero (2002).
 Although this book is dated, it is still filled with current resources, curriculum ideas and teaching tips.

-- Project-based Homeschooling by Lori Pickert
+- Project-based Homeschooling, by Lori Pickert

 Project-based homeschooling is a method where meaningful projects are chosen and carried out in a self-directed way.
-Kids take an active role in focusing their own learning by choosing projects they are passionate about.
+Students take an active role in focusing their own learning by choosing projects they are passionate about.
 This is also a way to integrate multiple subjects, as topics (or questions) can range across all disciplines.
 Child and parent work together to create a structure that suits the child (what resources to use, how long the project will take, and whether there will be a presentation).
 The role of the parent/teacher is that of a facilitator which works well for most gifted students that are intrinsically motivated.